Our local insider, Felicity, counts down the top 5 things you have to see to truly appreciate the city.

 On the 21st and 22nd of every month, there is also a huge flea market, and those willing to venture out on the 11th of February, will witness Doya Doya Matsuri, a sympathetic-shudder-inducing festival, where high school boys run through sheets of freezing water to catch paper charms, and ensure their luck for the year to come.

-What’s the difference between Yakitori and Yakiniku?
-From restaurant fare to market-fresh street food, our insider shows you the best of Osaka’s unique take on Japanese cuisine.
+From restaurant fare to market-fresh street food, Amelia Gambier reveals the best ways to taste Osaka’s unique take on Japanese cuisine.

 Strap on your walking shoes, and experience the best of lively city's amazing history, and culture in one day.